 The following is a Plus Edition article written by and copyright by Dick Eastman.

 I believe the post-PC world is upon us.
-That is, PC computers, as we know them, are now slowly disappearing and will become museum pieces within the next ten years.
+That is, personal computers as we know them are slowly disappearing and will become museum pieces within the next ten years.

 The term “post-PC” refers to the computing world after sales of desktop and laptop computers have slowed to a trickle.

 True to the predictions of industry pundits, both consumers and businesses are now replacing desktop and laptop computers with “smart” cell phones, tablet computers, and likely other lightweight computing devices that haven’t even been invented yet.
 In many cases, the ever-growing, high-speed wireless networks and cloud computing are allowing tiny, lightweight devices to replace traditional desktop systems.
 Having a powerful computer of your own is no longer essential; the power can exist either in your own computer or someplace in the cloud.

 In fact, today’s tablet computers possess more computing power and better displays than the typical desktop computer of ten years ago.
 Today’s iPads and Android tablets all have better displays than most desktop computers had only a few years ago.
 For example, compare the Retina display screen of today’s iPad with the typical VGA screens used on desktop computers only a few years ago.
 The Retina display is easier to read, even for those with eyesight problems.

 Who can guess what improvements will occur in the next ten years?
 How about twenty years?

 The remainder of this article is for Plus Edition subscribers only .

 There are three different methods of viewing the full Plus Edition article:

 1. If you have a Plus Edition user ID and password, you can read the full article right now at no additional charge in this web site’s Plus Edition at https://eognplus.com/2019/09/20/genealogy-record-keeping-in-the-post-pc-world/.
 This article will remain online for several weeks.